NANOSCIENCE & NANOTECHNOLOGY - 2023/4

 1. Nanoscience and Quantum Engineering

-- Origins and nature of nanotechnology.
-Nanotechnology in society and current issues.
+- Introduction to nanotechnology, nanotechnology in society and current issues.

 - Quantum Engineering: The quantum nature of matter and wave-particle duality.